-In off-line packetized applications forward error correction (FEC) yields spectacular results.
-Via satellite broadcast channel with erasure resilient Raptor codes [Shokrollahi04] it is possible to recurrently update voluminous GPS maps to millions of motor vehicles under conditions of arbitrary fragmental visibility and without a feed-back channel [honda04].
-In the film industry, LT codes [Luby02] enable a fast delivery over the lossy internet of the day's film footage from the location it has been shot to the studio that is many thousands of miles away (otherwise impossible with TCP file transfer, converging the bandwidth, irrespectively to the effective capacity, to a function from the packet loss rate and RTT, unavoidably high due to distance) [hollywood03].
-Third Generation Partnership Project (3GPP), recently adopted Raptor as a mandatory code in Multimedia Broadcast/Multicast Service (MBMS), for its significant performance in file transfer [MBMS05a], [MBMS05b], [MBMS05c].
+In off-line packetized applications Forward Error Correction (FEC) yields spectacular results.
+Via satellite broadcast channel with erasure resilient Raptor codes [Shokrollahi04] it is possible to recurrently update voluminous GPS maps to millions of motor vehicles under conditions of fragmental visibility and without a feed-back channel [Honda04].
+In the film industry, LT codes [Luby02] enable a fast delivery over the lossy internet of the day's film footage from the location it has been shot to the studio that is many thousands of miles away.

-The above examples of off-line streaming can significantly benefit from FEC due to the fact that in contrary to real-time streaming, the application is not obliged to deliver in time the "fresh" packets of a very short life time and the buffer size is not a concern.
+The above examples of off-line streaming can significantly benefit from FEC due to the fact that in contrast to real-time streaming, the application is not obliged to deliver the packets in time and the buffer size is not a concern.
 When buffer size is restricted, FEC can only mitigate short granular failures.
 Many studies reported weak or negligible improvements from applications of FEC to real-time streaming.
-In [Johansson02] improvements from the application of FEC result only if the stochastic packet losses range is between 1% and 5%.
-For real-time packetized streaming, in [Huang05] it is proposed to combine FEC with retransmissions.
-In [Padhye00] a high overhead has been reported from the use of FEC during bursts.
-The author of [Altman01] claims that for two-way, delay-sensitive real-time communications, the application of FEC on the packet level can not give any valuable results at all.
+Improvements from the application of FEC result only if the stochastic packet loss rate is between 1% and 5% [Johansson02].
+For real-time packetized streaming, Huang proposes to combine FEC with retransmissions [Huang05].

 Studies stressing the poor FEC efficiency always assume that the media stream follows a single path.
 Exploiting multi-path routing "replacing" the long buffering time can nevertheless make FEC also efficient for fault-tolerant real-time streaming.
 There is an emerging body of a literature addressing the path diversity for improving the efficiency of FEC [Qu04], [Tawan04], [Ma03], [Ma04], [Nguyen02] and [Nguyen03].
 However these studies are limited to either two (possibly correlated) paths or in the best case to a sequence of parallel and serial links.
-Sets of differing routing topologies, so far, were not considered as search spaces for FEC effective routing patterns.
+Sets of differing routing topologies, so far, were not considered as a search space for FEC effective routing patterns.